farshadbaharvand/EVM_Bootcamp/Notes/Lesson15.md

 Never hardcode private keys into your source code or commit them to Git.

 Use environment variables and secret management tools like .env, Vault, or cloud secret managers.

-#### Summary
-Local accounts are essential for programmatic blockchain interaction.

-Use privateKeyToAccount to convert a private key into a Viem-compatible account.

-Combine the local account with createWalletClient() to sign and broadcast transactions.

-Ideal for secure, backend-based dApps and testing workflows.

 ---